-Medicare covers breast reduction surgery when it is medically necessaryServices or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice., such as for reducing pain or post-surgery reconstruction.
+Medicare covers breast reduction surgery when it is medically necessary, such as for reducing pain or post-surgery reconstruction.
 Medicare does not cover breast reductions for cosmetic purposes.

 Key Takeaways

-- Medicare will cover breast reductions to relieve pain or for reconstructive surgery after a mastectomy (breast removal).
+• Medicare covers breast reduction surgery to relieve pain or for reconstructive surgery after a mastectomy.

 What Is Breast Reduction Surgery?